Is there an upper age limit for field workers?

 What country are you likely to work in if you apply through Médecins Sans Frontières Australia?

-This will depend on a number of factors, including the needs of the projects and your skills, experience and language competence.
-In 2013, the top 10 countries where Australian or New Zealand field staff were placed were: South Sudan, Syria, Pakistan, Philippines, Afghanistan, Myanmar, Jordan, Yemen, Palestine and Democratic Republic of the Congo.
+This will depend on a number of factors, including the needs of the projects and your skills, experience, and language competence.
+In 2016, the top 10 countries where Australian or New Zealand field staff were placed were: South Sudan, Iraq, Nigeria, Yemen, Libya, Afghanistan, Democratic Republic of the Congo, Jordan, Tanzania and Lebanon.

 We do not recruit for a specific job or country.
-We recruit people who meet our criteria and then we will try and find you an appropriate position.
-So when you apply to us, you are applying to Médecins Sans Frontières generally.
+We recruit people who meet our criteria, and then we will try to find you an appropriate position.
+When you are applying to MSF-Australia, you are applying to Médecins Sans Frontières generally.

 It is extremely unlikely that your placement will start on the first date of your availability.
 A fieldworker with more flexibility in their availability can be considered for more vacancies.